 In contrast to DomEmb, CtxPool can be used to handle other discourse phenomena such as anaphora resolution.
 In this work, we use a window size of 10, suitable for domain adaptation.
-For anaphora, a large window size is problematic since ten neighboring words are summarized, so it is difficult to extract meaningful antecedent relationships.
-Careful tuning of these parameters may allow for modeling of both local and global context.
+For anaphora, summarizing ten neighboring words makes it difficult to extract antecedent relationships.
+Careful tuning of these parameters in future work may allow modeling both local and global context.